-This simple how-to is great not just for Halloween, but also perfect for Star Wars Reads events with kids!
+This simple how-to is great for parents to do with their Padawan readers!
 Simply cut pieces of black, red, yellow, and white paper ahead of time and unleash the kids’ creativity as you teach them to fold and draw their own surly Sith bookmark.

 What You’ll Need